stretchcloud/cka-lab-practice/README.md

 ## Contents

 - [Scheduling - 5%](Scheduling.md)
 - [Logging/Monitoring - 5%](Logging&Monitoring.md)
 - [Application Lifecycle Management - 8%](ApplicationLifecycleManagement.md)
 - [Cluster - 11%](Cluster.md)
 - [Storage - 7%](Storage.md)

+I have provided an example folder of sample YAML files for various different exercises so that you can use these as templates.

 ### Can I PR?
 There is an error/an alternative way/an extra question/solution I can offer